vlggms/lobotomy-corp13/ModularTegustation/README.md

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////

-###WHEN ADDING SOMETHING ON TOP OF TEGU-ONLY CODE ON TG FILES THAT ALREADY HAS A NOTE
+Situation: WHEN ADDING SOMETHING ON TOP OF TEGU-ONLY CODE ON TG FILES THAT ALREADY HAS A NOTE

 Practice: Add a note saying it is also used in your PR as well